 The UE Boom is on the upper side of portable, measuring just over 17cm tall and weighing in at 538 grams.
 It’s basically the size of a large beer can, and if you’ve ever tried to fit one of those in your pocket, you’ll know that isn’t an easy option here.
 Still, it should fit in a backpack easily enough and bringing it with you on your next excursion outside shouldn’t be too much of a hassle.

 Logitech claims that the skin is coated, giving it water and stain resistance, though as far as we can tell, it hasn’t received any sort of certification.
 The speaker itself has giant plus and minus signs on the front and there’s also two buttons up top for power and Bluetooth pairing.

-During testing, we got around 40 feet with no issues at all, but anywhere beyond that, the music began to stutter.
-In a nice touch, Logitech allows you to pair two separate UE BOOMs for stereo sound using the UE BOOM app.
-The app also allows you to change the EQ using either presets or a 5 band equalizer.
+As far as range goes during testing, we got around 40 feet away from the speaker with no issues at all, but anywhere beyond that the music began to stutter.
+In a nice touch, Logitech allows you to pair two separate UE Boom’s for stereo sound using the UE Boom app.
+The app also allows you to change the EQ using either presets or a five-band equalizer.

 Looking at the buttons, you get a total of four: the power and Bluetooth buttons are on top, while you’ll find the + and – buttons on the side.
 These only control volume, and can’t be used to skip tracks as no playback controls are present.